 - To be informed of procedures for appealing against action that has been taken or advice given.

 - The form that you have received along with this notice should provide you with most of the feedback and information you require about an officer’s visit.
 Should you require further clarification then please contact the inspecting officer.

 Our Enforcement policy details our approach to law enforcement.
-This policy is designed to make sure that everyone knows the principles that Devon, Somerset and Torbay Trading Standards Service applies when enforcing the law.
+This policy is designed to make sure that everyone knows the principles that Heart of the South West Trading Standards Service applies when enforcing the law.

 It also provides a framework to ensure we behave in a fair, consistent and proportionate manner.
 We aim to improve regulatory outcomes without imposing unnecessary burdens.
 Our Enforcement policy has been written using principles endorsed by the following national documents and relevant legislation, namely:

 - The Enforcement Concordat, March 1998, to which we are a signatory

 - The Code of Practice for Crown Prosecutors, Crown Prosecution Service